sclorg/mysql-container/5.7/root/usr/share/container-scripts/mysql/README.md

 ---------------
 The mysqld deamon in the container logs to the standard output, so the log is available in the container log.
 The log can be examined by running:

-    docker logs <container>
+    podman logs <container>

 See also
 --------
 Dockerfile and other sources for this container image are available on https://github.com/sclorg/mysql-container.
-In that repository, Dockerfile for CentOS is called Dockerfile, Dockerfile for RHEL is called Dockerfile.rhel7.
+In that repository, the Dockerfile for CentOS is called Dockerfile, the Dockerfile for RHEL7 is called Dockerfile.rhel7, the Dockerfile for RHEL8 is called Dockerfile.rhel8, and the Dockerfile for Fedora is called Dockerfile.fedora.